The New RTIC Cooler Line vs YETI Coolers

 This is extremely important if you’re looking to go on an extended hiking trips, or if you’re not sure if you’ll be by a fresh water source.

 Some of the above have ‘screw off’ lids (like the RTIC 17 oz.
 Water Bottle) – while others (like the YETI 20 oz.
-Tumbler) have flat lids where water can always escape.
-Unless you’re just taking it in your car on the way to work everyday.
+Tumbler) have flat lids where water can always escape if tipped.

 New RTIC Duffel Bags

-At first glance the RTIC Duffle bags look like they could be duffle bags / coolers.
+At first glance the RTIC Duffle bags look like they could be duffle bags AND coolers.
 Could they be a cooler?

 The short answer is no, that’s not what the duffel bags are intended for, but they can certainly be used as coolers if you don’t have one.
-You certainly won’t have any issues with water and ice escaping from the inside and leaking because of the stay dry material, and the RTIC Duffel bags offer a different carrying style than the traditional SoftPaks.
+You certainly won’t have any issues with water and ice escaping from the inside and leaking because of the stay dry material, but that definitely isn’t their purpose.

 The duffle’s have the same material as the RTIC SoftPak, but they have less structure to them.
 They don’t have the internal ‘boxy’ type frame that the SoftPaks offer – rather they have more of a ‘barrel’ type frame so that you can use them for virtually anything.